Designing and Evaluating Chain-of-Hints for Scientific Question Answering: Related Work

 Recent work has also examined automatic feedback in more open-ended contexts.
 For instance, \citet{lieb2024student} developed \texttt{NewtBot}, a LLM-based tutoring chatbot to support secondary school students in physics in German.
 They explored several pedagogy-grounded and context-grounded prompting strategies against a general purpose model, however, their findings reveal no statistically significant difference across the prompting strategies, likely due to small group size.
-In design education, \citet{duan2024generating} utilized LLMs to generate heuristic feedback on UI mockups, offering constructive but sometimes inconsistent suggestions.
-In legal education, \citet{weber2024legalwriter} developed \texttt{LegalWriter}, an intelligent writing support system that can help novice students produce more structured and persuasive case solutions.
+Similarly, another small-scale investigation for conceptual physics problem solving by \citet{wan2024exploring} found students to equally prefer GPT-generated feedback to human-written feedback.
+Expert human evaluators judged the LLM-generated responses to requiring minimal edits for most feedback.
 These efforts highlight that while early work concentrated on structured topics, researchers are beginning to explore how LLM-based feedback can support learning in more open-ended domains.

 Despite this growing diversity, we identify two key reasons why research on hint generation has focused most heavily on structured domains.
 First, evaluation is more straightforward: solutions adhere to strict rules, allowing researchers to measure correctness with high reliability.
 Second, these domains align with the broader aim to improve formal reasoning capabilities of LLMs, developing benchmarks for establishing state-of-the-art performance \cite{chen2021evaluating, zhuo2024bigcodebench, jiang2024survey, paul2024benchmarks, glazer2024frontiermath, mishra2022lila, li2020isarstep, lu2023mathvista}.
 By contrast, subjects involving a natural language solution space are underexplored within the intelligent tutoring systems community, due in part to the difficulty of evaluation.
 Through this work, we aim to contribute toward the development of hint generation methods that extend beyond formal logic settings.